Who is your customer? How will they behave?

 Once you have all this, you can parse through the data and look to see which trends emerge.
 As you notice distinct personalities, you can begin drafting up your own personas.
 Remember, you don’t need sterling personas across the board.
 Make sure you include a few “bad” ones, as not every customer is perfect.

-Buyer personas are profiles based on real customer data.
+Buyer personas or persona profiles based off real customer data.
 You take conversations, interviews, and other information from your audience to create these personalities.
 They reflect the people you deal with as a marketer or salesperson.

 If you’re looking to create a customer persona for marketing success, the above examples and tips we shared should get you started.
 Whether you use the five standard types of buyer personas or something else altogether, if it works for your company, then go for it.
 Good luck!